-In a world where the regularity of intellectual property theft is normalized with an inadequacy of prosecutorial laws to curb the myriad of copyright-related offenses in the various industries, Roviagate Technology, a Liberia-based Information and Communication Technology bridges this gap.
+In a world where the regularity of intellectual property theft is normalized with an inadequacy of prosecutorial laws to curb the myriad of copyright-related offenses in the various industries, Roviagate Technology, a Liberia-based Information, and Communication Technology bridges this gap.
 Leading the industry with originality in the solution to challenges related to finance, healthcare, agriculture, security and the capacity to reign supreme in the sub-Saharan regional market, the company comes to the fore with several milestones.
 African Leadership Magazine in an interview with the co-founder and Chief Executive Officer, Mr Oliver Klark Jr., explored some critical incursions made into this highly competitive industry by this organization.
 Excerpts.

 RoviaGate is 100% Liberian owned and was founded in 2007 in the state of California by a group of creative Liberians living in the diaspora.
 The company was relocated to Liberia in 2010.
-We felt this was our way contributing to the nation building process after 14 years of a brutal civil war.
+We felt this was our way contributing to the nation-building process after 14 years of a brutal civil war.

 The major business problem RoviaGate is solving in the region is the data collection, warehousing, mining, and governance.
 At RoviaGate Technology, we have been able to tackle that problem by providing SMART (Scalable – Marketable – Actionable – Resourceful – Technological) solutions through our applications and devices.
-For example, we have worked extensively with the governments, businesses and the public in general, providing data driven solutions in the areas of revenue generation, security, agriculture, education, and healthcare.
+For example, we have worked extensively with the governments, businesses and the public in general, providing data-driven solutions in the areas of revenue generation, security, agriculture, education, and healthcare.
 Specifically:

 We provided a solution to the Liberia Revenue Authority (LRA) that is projected to increased revenue generation by approximately 30% over the next 18-24 months by enhancing and minimizing fraud.

-In the security sector, we provided a crime reduction and mitigation solution focused on identifying crime hotspots and trends, resulting in a double digit crime reduction in multiple areas.
+In the security sector, we provided a crime reduction and mitigation solution focused on identifying crime hotspots and trends, resulting in a double-digit crime reduction in multiple areas.

 In the agriculture sector, we have provided a platform that brings farmers and buyers together, eliminating exponential market inefficiencies.

 During the 2017 elections, we designed and developed RoviaGate in collaboration with the National Elections Commission of Liberia, this app aided the public in verifying their voter’s ID cards and finding their voting precincts during the 2017 National Elections runoff in Liberia.
-This App help solved a major problem faced by the National Elections Commission during the first round of the Presidential Election of 2017 and removed a lot a bottlenecks, creating efficiency in the voting process.
+This App help solved a major problem faced by the National Elections Commission during the first round of the Presidential Election of 2017 and removed a lot of bottlenecks, creating efficiency in the voting process.

 FIND OFFICER© – A RoviaGate Technology eVerifi© Module

 Find Officer® is a mobile/desktop based application launched in collaboration with the Liberia National Police (LNP).
-The application is geared towards promoting transparency and confidence building between the police and the public.
+The application is geared towards promoting transparency and confidence-building between the police and the public.
 The pilot of this project was sponsored by the United Nations Mission in Liberia (UNMIL) and is now been adopted by the Carter in Liberia.
 The solution is currently been deployed by several countries in central and east Africa.
 With the Find Officer© App, citizens can now verify an officer identity, commend an officer, or file a complaint against an officer right from their mobile device!
 The police then can run analytic in the information received through and take appropriate actions.
-This application, in terms of its objective is the first of its kind in the world!
+This application, in terms of its objective, is the first of its kind in the world!

-With the launch HRMIS platform, VoxHR, we have been able the help government entities and business SMARTLY manage their workforce.
+With the launch HRMIS platform, VoxHR, we have been able the help government entities and businesses SMARTLY manage their workforce.
 For example, the Ministry of Education uses our platform to manage over 18 thousand employees across the country.
 Our client list for this platform includes the Liberia Petroleum Refining Company, Liberia Civil Aviation, GIZ, and Ecobank.